Here Are 7 Kombucha Myths That We Need To Debunk

 Actually, think of kombrewcha as the reckless twin to kombucha who likes to live life on the edge.

 In other words, no they’re not the same.

 Kombrewcha is a new kind of hard kombucha with a higher alcohol content of 3.2%.

 Declaring itself the ‘healthier’ alternative to other high-calorie drinks, Kombrewcha is a new trend in the market that shows a fun side to the drink.

 Kombucha Has B Vitamins In Large Supply

-Sure they have B vitamins.
+Sure, kombucha contains B vitamins.
 But not as much as you may think.

-In a research study done by Michael Roussin, he acknowledges a very minute quantity of B vitamins.
+In a study done by Michael Roussin, he acknowledges a very minute quantity of B vitamins.
 When compared to other food items like milk, for example, Kombucha has just about the same amount of micronutrients.

-So what if it’s not the grand supplement that some may will it to be.
+So what if it’s not the grand supplement that some may will it to be?

 It has beneficial properties and can hold its own when compared to other healthy food items.